 If your dependent child is over 17 or you support a relative you may still be able to claim the new Other Dependent Credit of $500.

-Child and Dependent Care Credit.
-Child care is expensive, but Uncle Sam can help you out with the cost.
-If you are working or actively seeking work and you pay child care for your dependent who is under age 13 (no age limit if disabled), you can claim the Child and Dependent Care Credit.
+Child and Dependent Care Credit: Childcare is expensive, but Uncle Sam can help you out with the cost.
+If you are working or actively seeking work, and you pay childcare for your dependent who is under age 13 (no age limit if disabled), you can claim the Child and Dependent Care Credit.

-For 2016, if you have three or more children, you can earn up to $47,955 ($53,505 married filing jointly) and qualify.
-With just two children, that drops to up to $44,648 ($50,198 married filing jointly).
-Only one child, your earnings and adjusted gross income must be less than $39,296 ($44,846 married filing jointly).
-The refundable tax credit you can receive ranges from a maximum of $6,269 if you have three children, to $506 if you have no children.
-Unlike other tax credits, the Earned Income Tax Credit is refundable, so if the credit is greater than the tax you owe, the IRS will still send you the difference.
+The gross income limits for tax year 2018: if you have three or more children, you can earn up to $49,194 ($54,884 if you are married and filing jointly) and qualify.
+With just two children, that drops to up to $45,802 ($51,492 married filing jointly).
+If you only have one child, your earnings and adjusted gross income must be less than $40,320 ($46,010 married filing jointly).

 The gross income limits for tax year 2019 (the taxes you file in 2020): if you have three or more children, you can earn up to $50,162 ($55,952 if you are married and filing jointly) and qualify.
 With just two children, that drops to up to $46,703 ($52,493 married filing jointly).
 If you only have one child, your earnings and adjusted gross income must be less than $41,094 ($46,884 married filing jointly).

 So next time the kids are driving you crazy this summer, remember these tax savings and give them a big hug instead.